Meet Lisa Thompson

 Lisa was first elected as the Member of Provincial Parliament for Huron – Bruce in October 2011, and was re-elected in June 2014, June 2018, and June 2022.
 In the 2018 and 2022 provincial election, Lisa carried more than 50% of the vote, as part of the Ontario PC government.

-Lisa has a long history of being an active and engaged citizen, working with many community organizations.
+Lisa has a long history of being an active and engaged citizen, working with many rural community organizations.
 She is a past Chair of the Ontario 4-H Foundation and also served as Vice-chair of Ontario Agri-Food Education Inc. (now known as Agscape).